am-flow/protobunny/docs/source/quick_start.rst

 RabbitMQ connection
 ~~~~~~~~~~~~~~~~~~~

-Protobunny connects to RabbitMQ using environment variables.
+Protobunny connects to RabbitMQ or Redis by reading environment variables.

 .. code:: shell